rpncity/rpncity.github.io/README.md

-These are some demos of various simulastions built using the help of generative AI.
+These are some demos of various simulations built using the help of generative AI.